Mental Health Therapy in California

 In Person

-Erin Popp is a mental health professional, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18) and adults (18+).
-They accept Cash, Check, and HSA.
+Richard Bladh is a Marriage And Family Therapist, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Richard is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

 Online

-Alex Goodman is a Marriage And Family Therapist, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
-Alex has experience working with People Living with HIV/AIDS, Intersex People, Nonbinary People, Queer People, Sex Workers, and Transgender People.
-They accept American Express, Cash, and Check, and may offer sliding scale payment options to help with the cost of treatment.
+Andrea Morales is a Marriage And Family Therapist, providing online sessions.
+Services include therapy for teen & preteen (11 - 18) and adults (18+).
+They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
+Sessions are available in Spanish.
+Andrea is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
+They accept American Express, Discover, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Online

-Diane Callas is a Marriage And Family Therapist, providing both online and in-person sessions.
-Services include therapy for adults (18+) and seniors (65+).
-Diane has experience working with Queer People.
-Diane is in-network with insurance providers including Aetna, BlueCross BlueShield, and Cigna.
+Aly Giermann is a Clinical Social Worker/therapist, providing online sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Aly has experience working with Gay People, People Living with HIV/AIDS, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, and Transgender People.
+They also have experience working with Other Spiritual or Religious Affiliations clients and provide faith-sensitive care while welcoming people of all backgrounds.
+Aly is in-network with insurance providers including Anthem and BlueCross BlueShield.
+They accept American Express, Cash, and Check.
 Get in touch to see how therapy can fit your goals and schedule.

 Online

-Celia Overfield is a Marriage And Family Therapist, providing online sessions.
-Services include therapy for adults (18+).
-Celia is in-network with insurance providers including Aetna, Cigna, and Optum.
-They accept American Express, Discover, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
+Elizabeth Ilyitsky is a Clinical Social Worker/therapist, providing online sessions.
+Services include therapy for adults (18+) and seniors (65+).
+Elizabeth is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
+They accept American Express, Discover, and HSA.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in California